dev-diaries41/termux-plugin-cli/README.md

 # tplug - Termux Plugin Manager

-`tplug` is a command-line tool designed to manage plugins for Termux, providing easy installation, removal, and management of Termux plugins.
-It helps streamline the process of adding, installing, and managing plugins from both local directories and remote repositories.
+`tplug` is a command-line tool designed to manage Termux plugins specifically for use with termux-services, providing an easy way to install, remove, and manage background services in Termux.
+It simplifies the process of adding, installing, and configuring plugins from both local directories and remote repositories, ensuring seamless integration with Termux’s service management system.

 ---